 Before working in higher education, Smith was a systems analyst and programmer with expertise in production planning and inventory control in the textiles and apparel industries.
 He also wrote and maintained systems to support custom kitting/picking/packing, order entry, bill of materials, MRP, DRP, forecasting, sourcing, cash application, accounts receivable, and payroll.

 Smith has several decades of experience as an advisor for Greek and other campus organizations.
-He is also a member of the executive board of the International Association for the Fantastic in the Arts where he provides advice on IT purchases and support for website hosting and content maintenance, on-line membership and conference registration services, and interactions with IT and payment service vendors.
+He is also the chief technology officer of the International Association for the Fantastic in the Arts where he provides advice on IT purchases and support for website hosting and content maintenance, on-line membership and conference registration services, and interactions with IT and payment service vendors.

 Smith received the Ph.D. in Management from Georgia Tech with a dissertation on the financial characteristics of firms that enter into large information systems outsourcing agreements.
 Prior to that, he had earned the M.S. in Management and the B.S. in Information and Computer Science from Georgia Tech.
 Smith's research has appeared in journals such as the Communications of the ACM, Journal of MIS, DATABASE for Advances in Information Systems, and the European Journal of Operational Research.